-Liver Failure in Dogs: Symptoms, Treatment, and Prognosis
+Liver Failure In Dogs: Symptoms, Treatment, And Prognosis

 The liver is responsible for many functions in a dog.
 Among its main tasks, the liver detoxifies the body by removing waste products.
 It also produces proteins important for blood clotting, breaks down fats to make energy, helps with digestion, and stores several vitamins and minerals.
 It is understandable why liver failure in dogs produces a variety of symptoms that can affect almost every system in their body.